xsscx/srd/dmg/README.md

 ------

 Write-up with Pictures on the 2021 SRD Cohort Website at URL https://srd.cx/srd-cryptex-installation/

-# This is where you start with the SRDC DMG Example Cryptex after Download:
+This is where you start with the SRDC DMG Example Cryptex after Download:
+M1 ARM
 ```
 cd example-cryptex/
 ```